netromdk/sigs/README.md

 s();
 ```

 Note that all slots can be disconnected by giving no tag.
+And since `sigs::Signal::disconnect` takes an `std::initializer_list` you can disconnect several at the same time, e.g. `s.disconnect({"tag1", "tag2"})`.

 Slots can be any callable type: lambda, functor, or function.
 Even member functions.